fayezbaig/LCA-Automated-Pipeline/README.md

 # Additional Note

-The internal packages developed and used to perform these operations are also confidential to Fraunhofer ISE and are not included in this repository.
+The supporting packages developed and used to perform these operations are also confidential to Fraunhofer ISE and are not included in this repository.